ICG Enterprise Trust Plc: Notification of Transactions of Persons Discharging Managerial Responsibilities

 This announcement is made pursuant to Article 19 of the Market Abuse Regulation.

-The Company wishes to announce that it received notification on 28 April 2021 that Alastair Bruce, a Non-Executive Director of the Company, bought 6,000 ordinary shares in the Company at a price of 1122.48 pence per share.
+The Company wishes to announce that it received notification on 29 April 2021 that Jane Tufnell, a Non-Executive Director (and the Chair) of the Company, bought 10,000 ordinary shares in the Company at a price of 1122 pence per share.

-As a result of this transaction Alastair Bruce and his connected persons hold a total of 25,000 ordinary shares, being 0.04% of the ordinary share capital of the Company (excluding treasury shares).
+As a result of this transaction Jane Tufnell and her connected persons hold a total of 20,000 ordinary shares, being 0.03% of the ordinary share capital of the Company (excluding treasury shares).

 Analyst / Investor enquiries: